kinow/autosubmit/docs/source/installation/index.rst

 .. danger:: Be careful ! autosubmit install will create a blank database.

-Lastly, if autosubmit configure doesn't work for you or you need to configure additional info create:
+Lastly, if autosubmit configure doesn't work for you or you need to configure autosubmit for all users ( with the aim of having a shared experiment database):

 Create or modify /etc/autosubmitrc file or ~/.autosubmitrc with the information as follows:

 .. code-block:: ini

-    database:
+    [database]
-    path: path to autosubmit db
+    path = path to autosubmit db
-    filename: autosubmit.db
+    filename = autosubmit.db

-    local:
+    [local]
-    path: path to experiment folders
+    path = path to experiment folders

-    conf:
-    jobs: path to any experiment  jobs conf # If not working on esarchive, you must create one from scratch check the how to.
-    platforms: path to any experiment  platform conf # If not working on esarchive, you must create one from scratch check the how to.

-    mail:
-    smtp_server:mail.bsc.es
-    mail_from:automail@bsc.es

-    structures:
+    # This step is not necessary when using the default configuration that comes with autosubmit4configparser
+    [conf]
+    jobs = path to any platforms.yml
+    platforms = path to any jobs.yml

+    # This depends on your email server
+    [mail]
+    smtp_server = mail.bsc.es
+    mail_from = automail@bsc.es

+    [structures]
-    path:   path to experiment folders
+    path = path to experiment folders

-    globallogs:
+    [globallogs]
-    path:   path to global logs (for expid,delete and migrate commands)
+    path = path to global logs (for expid,delete and migrate commands)

-    historicdb:
+    [historicdb]
-    path: <experiment_folder>/historic
+    path = <experiment_folder>/historic

-    autosubmitapi:
+    [autosubmitapi]
-    url:  url of Autosubmit API (The API is provided inside the BSC network)
+    url = url of Autosubmit API (The API is provided inside the BSC network)
     # Autosubmit API provides extra information for some Autosubmit functions.
 It is not mandatory to have access to it to use Autosubmit.

-    hosts:
+    [hosts]
-    authorized:  [run bscearth000,bscesautosubmit01,bscesautosubmit02] [stats,clean,describe,check,report,dbfix,pklfix,updatedescript,updateversion all]
+    authorized =  [run bscearth000,bscesautosubmit01,bscesautosubmit02] [stats,clean,describe,check,report,dbfix,pklfix,updatedescript,updateversion all]
-    forbidden:  [expìd,create,recovery,delete,inspect,monitor,recovery,migrate,configure,setstatus,testcase,test,refresh,archive,unarchive bscearth000,bscesautosubmit01,bscesautosubmit02]
+    forbidden =  [expìd,create,recovery,delete,inspect,monitor,recovery,migrate,configure,setstatus,testcase,test,refresh,archive,unarchive bscearth000,bscesautosubmit01,bscesautosubmit02]

 Hosts: